 In response to the Covid-19 pandemic sittings in Westminster Hall were suspended in March 2020.
 Westminster Hall debates resumed between 5 October 2020 and 14 January 2021, enabling MPs to particpate in debates if physically present.

 On 25 February 2021, the House of Commons agreed a motion to resume sittings in Westminster Hall from Monday 8 March 2021.
-MPs can now particpate in Westminster Hall debates either physically or virtually for the first time during the Covid-19 pandemic.
+MPs could particpate in Westminster Hall debates either physically or virtually for the first time during the Covid-19 pandemic.

-The debates take place in the Boothroyd Room instead of the usual Grand Committee Room to better facilitate these temporary hybrid proceedings.
-The move marks the first time Westminster Hall debates are held outside of the Grand Committee Room since 2014, when Committee Room 10 briefly hosted the debates.
+The debates took place in the Boothroyd Room instead of the usual Grand Committee Room to better facilitate these temporary hybrid proceedings.
+The move marked the first time Westminster Hall debates were held outside of the Grand Committee Room since 2014, when Committee Room 10 briefly hosted the debates.

 Timings of Westminster Hall debates

-While the temporary arrangements are in place to facilitate hybrid proceedings, slight changes have been made to the regular time slots of debates in Westminster Hall.
-The time between each debate allows for MPs to safely enter and leave the Chamber and for any cleaning to take place.
+Whilst the temporary arrangements were in place to facilitate hybrid proceedings, slight changes were made to the regular time slots of debates in Westminster Hall.
+The time between each debate allowed for MPs to safely enter and leave the Chamber and for any cleaning to take place.

-There will be no three-hour debates while the temporary arrangements are in place.
+There were no three-hour debates while the temporary arrangements were in place.

 - 4.30pm - 6pm